Amr Zaki: Elazığspor

-In late July 2012, Turkish side Gaziantepspor offered Zamalek club 250,000 Euros for Zaki, and Zamalek accepted the offer on 31 July 2012.
+In late July 2012, Turkish side Gaziantepspor offered Zamalek club €250,000 for Zaki, and Zamalek accepted the offer on 31 July 2012.
 However, speculation appeared on the bid after Gaziantepspor failed to send the official contract on the agreed deadline.
 Because of that, Zaki's move to Gaziantepspor was thrown into doubt, and fellow Turkish side Elazığspor began to show interest in signing the player.
-On 6 August, Elazığspor club official Selçuk Cengiz Öztürk stated that Elazığspor have reached an agreement with Zamalek to sign Zaki according to Elazığspor manager Bülent Uygun and it is expected that he will join on a three-year deal.
-He later stated that he will arrive in Egypt on Monday 7 August to complete the move.
+On 6 August, Elazığspor club official Selçuk Cengiz Öztürk stated that Elazığspor have reached an agreement with Zamalek to sign Zaki according to Elazığspor manager Bülent Uygun and it was expected that he would join on a three-year deal.
+He later stated that he would arrive in Egypt on Monday 7 August to complete the move.
 On the next day, Gaziantepspor officially dropped out of the negotiations with Zamalek due to unstated reasons.
-Later on, Elazığspor officially signed Zaki on a two-year deal, for the same price which Gaziantepspor had previously offered (250,000 Euros) During the contract agreement phase, Zaki requested to put a special clause in his contract which states that if Elazığspor get relegated to the Turkish second division, Zaki would be free to leave the club if he wants.
+Later on, Elazığspor officially signed Zaki on a two-year deal, for the same price which Gaziantepspor had previously offered (€250,000) During the contract agreement phase, Zaki requested to put a special clause in his contract, which stated that if Elazığspor get relegated to the Turkish second division, Zaki would be free to leave the club if he wanted.

-After missing the first 2 games of the season due to registration and contractual problems, Zaki made his debut for Elazığspor in a 0–3 loss against Kasimpasa SK, coming in as a substitute in halftime.
+After missing the first two games of the season due to registration and contractual problems, Zaki made his debut for Elazığspor in a 0–3 loss against Kasimpasa, coming in as a substitute in halftime.
 After losing 0–3 to Beşiktaş in his second game, Zaki put in a wonderful performance in his third appearance against Bursaspor, scoring an assist and scoring a disallowed goal due to Zaki being in an offside position.
-After that, a couple of injuries kept Zaki on the sidelines a few times, and he was able to make only 8 appearances out of potential 17.
+After that, a couple of injuries kept Zaki on the sidelines a few times, and he was able to make only eight appearances out of potential 17.

-Near the end of December 2012, Zaki asked Elazığspor to allow him to leave the club, as he had received a number of offers from England, France, Ukraine, and the Persian Gulf region.
-Elazığspor board conceded to give up on the player for a fee of 400,000 Euros.
+Near the end of December 2012, Zaki asked Elazığspor to allow him to leave the club, as he had received a number of offers from England, France, Ukraine and the Persian Gulf region.
+Elazığspor board conceded to give up on the player for a fee of €400,000.
 However, no club met the €400,000 price tag that the Turkish Club had put on Zaki, and Zaki later agreed with the club board to rescind his contract due to his not receiving his wages since two months.
 In late January, Zaki had officially rescinded his contract with the club he became a free agent.
-He finished his short stint with the Turkish club without goals and with only one assist.
+He finished his short stint with the Turkish club without scoring any goals and with only one assist.